-- 3. The hospital's inpatient beds, operating rooms, radiation therapy equipment, and imaging equipment existing on the date of conversion shall not be counted in the inventory by the Department for purposes of determining need for additional providers or services, except that any inpatient beds, operating rooms, radiation therapy equipment, and imaging equipment added after the date of conversion shall be counted in accordance with the Department's rules and regulations. - (d) In the event that a destination cancer hospital does not convert to a general cancer hospital, it shall remain subject to all requirements and conditions applicable to destination cancer hospitals under this article. - $(\frac{34}{2})$ In the case of applications for basic perinatal services in counties where: - (a) Only one civilian health care facility or health system is currently providing basic perinatal services; and - (b) There are not at least three (3) different health care facilities in a contiguous county providing basic perinatal services, the Department shall not apply the consideration contained in paragraph (b) of section (1) of this FRule. - (45) Osteopathic Considerations.
+- (4) Osteopathic Considerations.
 When an application is made for a Certificate of Need to develop or offer a new institutional health service or health care facility for osteopathic medicine, the need for such facility shall be determined on the basis of the need and availability in the community for osteopathic services and facilities.
-Nothing in this Chapter shall, however, be construed as recognizing any distinction between allopathic and osteopathic medicine. - (56) Minority-Administered Hospital Considerations.
-If the denial of an application for a Certificate of Need for a new institutional health service proposed to be offered or developed by a minority-administered hospital serving a socially and economically disadvantaged minority population in an urban setting, or by a minority-administered hospital utilized for the training of minority medical practitioners, would adversely impact upon the facility and population served by said facility, the special needs of such hospital facility and the population to be served by said facility for the new institutional health service shall be given extraordinary consideration by the Department in making its determination of need.
+Nothing in this Chapter shall, however, be construed as recognizing any distinction between allopathic and osteopathic medicine. - Minority-Administered Hospital Considerations.
+If the (5)denial of an application for a Certificate of Need for a new institutional health service proposed to be offered or developed by a minority-administered hospital serving a socially and economically disadvantaged minority population in an urban setting, or by a minority-administered hospital utilized for the training of minority medical practitioners, would adversely impact upon the facility and population served by said facility, the special needs of such hospital facility and the population to be served by said facility for the new institutional health service shall be given extraordinary consideration by the Department in making its determination of need.
 The term "minority-administered" means a hospital controlled or operated by a governing body or administrative staff composed predominantly of members of a minority race.
 The Department shall have the authority to vary or modify strict adherence to the provisions of Code Chapter 31-6-42(c) and this Chapter in considering the special needs of said facility and its population served and to avoid an adverse impact on the facility and the population served thereby.

-(67) Considerations for Joined Applications.
+(6) Considerations for Joined Applications.

-- (a) In evaluating joined applications, if the services proposed are found to be needed, and if any or all both applications equally meet the statutory considerations, priority consideration will be given to a comparison of the applications with regard to: - 1. the past and present records of the facility, and other existing facilities in Georgia, if any, owned by the same parent organization, regarding the provision of service to all segments of the population, particularly including Medicare, Medicaid, minority patients and those patients with limited or no ability to pay; - 2. specific services to be offered; - 3. appropriateness of the site, i.e., the accessibility to the population to be served, availability of utilities, transportation systems, adequacy of size, cost of acquisition, and cost to develop; - 4. demonstrated readiness to implement the project, including commitment of financing; - 5. patterns of past performance, if any, of the applicants in implementing previously approved projects in timely fashion; - 6. past record, if any, of the applicant facility, and other existing facilities owned by the same parent organization, if any, in meeting licensure requirements and factors relevant to providing accessible, quality health care; - 7. evidence of attention to factors of cost containment, which do not diminish the quality of care or safety of the patient, but which demonstrate sincere efforts to avoid significant costs unrelated to patient care; and
+- (a) In evaluating joined applications, if the services proposed are found to be needed, and if both applications equally meet the statutory considerations, priority consideration will be given to a comparison of the applications with regard to: - 1. the past and present records of the facility, and other existing facilities in Georgia, if any, owned by the same parent organization, regarding the provision of service to all segments of the population, particularly including Medicare, Medicaid, minority patients and those patients with limited or no ability to pay;

-- 8. Past past compliance, if any, with survey and post-approval reporting requirements and indigent and charity care commitments. - 9. hospital and physician collaborations that promote greater cost efficiency to patients, ensure greater quality assurance outcomes and foster positive relationships within the existing healthcare delivery network which benefits both providers and members within the impacted service area population; and adopted.
-F. Dec.
-16, 2004; eff.
-Jan.
-5, 2005.
-Amended: F. Nov.
-13, 2007; eff.
-Dec.
-3, 2007.
-Amended: F. Sept.
-11, 2008; eff.
-Oct.
-1, 2008.

-10. proposed services that include or involve a clinical healthcare service that is or has been underrepresented in the proposed service area for more than twelve (12) months as evidenced by geographical barriers to the service, insufficient staffing to provide the service and/or recent termination of the service in the proposed planning area.
+- 2. specific services to be offered; - 3. appropriateness of the site, i.e., the accessibility to the population to be served, availability of utilities, transportation systems, adequacy of size, cost of acquisition, and cost to develop: - 4. demonstrated readiness to implement the project, including commitment of financing; - 5. patterns of past performance, if any, of the applicants in implementing previously approved projects in timely fashion; - 6. past record, if any, of the applicant facility, and other existing facilities owned by the same parent organization, if any, in meeting licensure requirements and factors relevant to providing accessible, quality health care; - 7. evidence of attention to factors of cost containment, which do not diminish the quality of care or safety of the patient, but which demonstrate sincere efforts to avoid significant costs unrelated to patient care; and - 8.
+Past compliance, if any, with survey and post-approval reporting requirements and indigent and charity care commitments. - 9. hospital and physician collaborations that promote greater cost efficiency to patients, ensure greater quality assurance outcomes and foster positive relationships within the existing healthcare delivery network which benefits both providers and members within the impacted service area population; and - 10. proposed services that include or involve a clinical healthcare service that is or has been underrepresented in the proposed service area for more than 12 months as evidenced by geographical barriers to the service, insufficient staffing to provide the service and/or recent termination of the service in the proposed planning area.